01. Scale

 Because of confidentiality sensitivities surrounding deals, synergy cases are usually written behind closed doors, by a small group of strategy consultants, banks and company leadership.

-The synergy benefits are typically directionally correct (in terms of scale of opportunity) but often need to be re-worked by operational management once they are communicated more broadly into the business.
+The synergy benefits are typically directionally correct (in terms of the scale of opportunity) but often need to be re-worked by operational management once they are communicated more broadly into the business.

-It is a balancing act to deliver these synergies.
+It is a balancing act to capture and deliver these synergies.
 It is important not to walk away from the macro synergies – these, after all, are the rationale for the deal.
 Having said that, it is the operational management who have the best view of how to deliver these synergies in the best way, for lasting effect – and many will not have been involved in the synergy case definition.

 Take, for example, quad play.
-Many telco merger synergy cases have quad play at the heart of them.
+Many telecommunication merger synergy cases have quad play at the heart of them.
 Quad play can sound attractive but can also be value destroying if managed poorly.
 Front line sales, marketing and customer management leadership will have the best view on how to execute this.

 Being firm on the quantum of the synergy savings is key, but being flexible on how they are delivered is crucial to delivering ongoing, sustainable value.